Corporate Governance Guidelines and Board Charter

 20. Majority Voting Policy.
 Each director of the Company must be elected by a majority of the votes cast with respect to his or her election, other than at a meeting of shareholders at which the number of directors nominated for election is greater than the number of seats available on the Board (a “Contested Election”).

 The forms of proxy circulated in connection with a meeting of the Company's shareholders that is not a Contested Election shall provide the Company's shareholders with the ability to vote in favour of, or to withhold from voting for, each director nominee.
 In the event one or more incumbent directors fails to receive the affirmative vote of a majority of the votes cast with respect to his or her election at a meeting of shareholders that is not a Contested Election (each, a “Subject Director”), the Subject Director must immediately tender his or her resignation to the Board.
+A “majority of the votes cast” means that the number of shares voted “for” a director's election exceeds 50% of the number of votes cast with respect to that director's election.
+Votes cast with respect to that director's election shall include votes to withhold authority, but shall exclude abstentions, broker non-votes, and failures to vote with respect to that director's election.
+In a Contested Election, a plurality vote standard will apply.

 Following the receipt of a resignation from a Subject Director, either (i) the Nominating and Corporate Governance Committee of the Board or (ii) if one or more of the members of the Nominating and Corporate Governance Committee is a Subject Director or the Board determines that any decision to be made with respect to a Subject Director should be made by a committee of the Board other than the Nominating and Corporate Governance Committee, a committee consisting solely of Independent Directors (as defined below) who are not Subject Directors (the committee described in clause (i) or (ii) of this sentence, the “Committee”), will make a determination as to whether to recommend that the Board accept or reject any resignation of a Subject Director.
 The Committee would be expected to recommend that the Board accept the resignation of a Subject Director absent exceptional circumstances.
 As used herein, the term “Independent Director” means a director who complies with the “independent director” requirements set forth in Section 7.